Shoot Hoops Not Drugs

 Shoot Hoops camps provide school-age youth an opportunity to interact with positive role models, receive positive life-skill and self-esteem messages that emphasize the importance for them to stay drug-free, all while receiving basic basketball skills instruction.

-Since its inception in 2006, there have been 85 Shoot Hoops Not Drugs camps drawing 11,375 youth participants from 63 Kentucky counties, 20 other states, and two other countries – England and Mexico.
+Since its inception in 2006 through December 31, 2023, there have been 105 Shoot Hoops Not Drugs camps drawing 13,388 youth participants from 63 Kentucky counties, 20 other states, and two other countries – England and Mexico.

-Since inception, 2,528 adults have attended these awareness sessions.
+Since inception, 3,012 adults have attended these drug prevention / awareness education sessions

 Some of the best volunteers at camp have been the residents and staff from residential treatment facilities located within UNITE’s service region.
 Their enthusiasm for helping youth make good choices, stay positive, and headed in a drug-free direction has added an extra spark to the skills instruction.